aws-samples/aws-modernization-with-docker/content/36_Docker_Build_Cloud/_index.md

 - **Comparing cloud vs. local builds** demonstrates significant time savings.
 - **Ideal for large projects and CI/CD workflows**, ensuring faster deployments.

-In the next section, we will explore how to utilize **Docker Hub**.
+In the next section, we will explore how to utilize **Code Pipeline with Docker**.